‘Over Ruled’: Our Modern World’s Legal Snares

 Bogged Down by Bureaucracy

-Justice Neil Gorsuch agrees with Obama’s thoughts on bureaucracy.
-In his new book “Over Ruled”—written with the help of Janie Nitze, a former law clerk whose family fled communist Czechoslovakia—Gorsuch agonizes over the fates of people who’ve tried to live a lawful life.
-Gorsuch says that the sheer volume and complexity of laws proves to be overwhelming and asks what it means for our nation’s promise of equal treatment under the law when our laws have become so numerous and so complex that only the affluent or a connected few can navigate their way through them.
+Supreme Court Associate Justice Neil Gorsuch agrees with Obama’s thoughts on bureaucracy.
+In his new book “Over Ruled,” written with the help of Janie Nitze, a former law clerk whose family fled communist Czechoslovakia, Gorsuch agonizes over the fates of people who have tried to live a lawful life.
+He writes that the sheer volume and complexity of laws proves to be overwhelming, and asks what it means for our nation’s promise of equal treatment under the law when our laws have become so numerous and so complex that only the affluent or a connected few can navigate their way through them.

-Gorsuch points out that rules, like good policing, rely on the consent of the governed.
+Gorsuch writes that rules, like good policing, rely on the consent of the governed.
 If rules are enforced without consent, they can become instruments of tyranny.

-The best way to make this point, Gorsuch feels, is through stories, not dry statistics.
-He turns his focus to a fisherman, a magician, Amish farmers, immigrants, a hair braider, and others who suffered hardships over unyielding rules.
+Gorsuch makes this point through stories, not dry statistics.
+He turns his focus to a hair braider, a fisherman, a magician, Amish farmers, immigrants, and others who have suffered hardships from unyielding rules.
 These stories help readers understand the extent of this problem.

 John Yates, a fisherman, faced the possibility of decades in federal prison under the Sarbanes–Oxley Act—a law regarding financial crimes—for allegedly throwing undersized fish overboard during a government inspection.

-Over a year after his arrest and four years after an agent boarded his boat, a jury found Yates guilty of the Sarbanes-Oxley offense.
+More than a year after his arrest and four years after an agent boarded his boat, a jury found Yates guilty of the Sarbanes–Oxley offense.
 After serving his sentence, Yates was ready to move on.
 The case had consumed his family for too long.
-But his wife insisted that they go to the Supreme Court to make sure tangible objects should be read to mean documents or computer hard drives and not undersized fish.
+But his wife insisted that they appeal to the Supreme Court to make sure that “tangible objects” should be read to mean documents or computer hard drives and not undersized fish.
 Yates won by a single vote.
+The Supreme Court decided that a tangible object means an object used to record or preserve information.

 The Provenance of Regulation

 An interesting chapter takes a closer look at the regulatory movement.
-Gorsuch discusses the life of James M. Landis (1899–1964).
-James M. Landis was a leading theorist and defender of federal regulation.
-In Landis’s later years, Kennedy asked Landis to undertake a comprehensive survey of the federal regulatory agencies.
+Gorsuch discusses the life of James M. Landis (1899–1964), who was a leading theorist and defender of federal regulation.
+When John F. Kennedy won the presidency, he asked Landis to undertake a comprehensive survey of the federal regulatory agencies.
 The report highlighted the growing scope and impact of federal regulatory agencies and the broad delegations Congress had afforded them.
-Landis’ report stimulated a program of regulatory reform and reorganization.
+Landis’s report stimulated a program of regulatory reform and reorganization.

 This absorbing book makes excellent points.